You don’t need much to take your taste buds for a ride.

 Every fish needs a crunchy companion, and I called upon white asparagus to add their own unique spin to this spread.
 It’s true that the green variety is readily available year-round, and you’re welcome to sub it in if you’re reading this outside of your local asparagus season from roughly April through June.

 The pale stalks peak in the springtime, so I wanted to take full advantage of their freshness before the short-lived season was through.
+And take advantage of the white variety, supposedly, don’t make your peel smell as badly as the green.

 Instead of roasting the asparagus on a sheet pan, they get a head start on the stove.
 From there, they make some room for the fish and everyone bakes happily ever after.
 This recipe is like a fairy tale as old as time.